mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 __New approach:__

-For simple UDFs, it would be much easier if we could forgo most of the steps above, and just worry about the business logic of our function.
+As you can see above, implementing the business logic of our UDF is only the first of many steps using the current approach.
+For simple UDFs, it would be much easier if we could just worry about implementation details of our function, and not the build / deployment process as well.
 For example, using a new `CREATE OR REPLACE` query, we could create the `MULTIPLY` UDF as follows:

 ```sql
 CREATE OR REPLACE FUNCTION MULTIPLY(x INT, y INT)